whamcloud/Online-Help/docs/Install_Guide/ig_ch_16_appC_backup_recovery.md

 ### Manager for Lustre\* YUM Repository Configuration

 Manager for Lustre\* software is distributed as RPM packages.
-These are hosted in YUM repositories on the manager server running the Intel® Manager for Lustre\* software and GUI.
+These are hosted in YUM repositories on the manager server running the Manager for Lustre\* software and GUI.

 \# YUM Configuration for IML Repositories: